-Once all applications have been considered, they will then be ranked by score and the score of each application will be reviewed to moderate against another for a final decision on which applications should be awarded.
+Once all applications have been considered, they will then be ranked by score and moderated for a final decision on which applications should be awarded.

 Selection Panel members should come to a consensus and draw up the final list of candidates for awards.
 A maximum of 7 awards may be made but the Panel will be asked to recommend reserve candidates, in case an offer of award is not accepted.